paweljarosz/defarc/README.md

 	local connection_to_element_if_quest_completed = defarc.get_condition_output("some-condition-id")
 ```

-### .get_condition_script([condition])
+### get_condition_script([condition])
 Returns a condition script of selected condition data.
-This function returns a proper condition script if proper condition_id is provided, otherwise it returns a condition script of saved/selected condition_table.
+This function returns a proper condition script if proper condition_id is provided, otherwise it returns a condition script of selected condition_table.

 * **PARAMETER:** `condition` (string, optional) - an id of a condition from Arcweave JSON or Lua table with condition data (condition_table)
 * **RETURNS:** `script` (string) - a string with a script from Arcweave, that could be translated and parsed in Lua to check if condition is met